EU AI Act · Article 50 in force · marking deadline 2 December 2026

 Findings

 Every check maps to a specific obligation: disclosure present or missing, marking found or absent, labels rendered or not.
-Free, always — the fix itself comes with the report.
+The diagnosis is always free.

 STEP 03